 - pea shoots, for garnish

-- Melt buttery spread in large pot over medium heat.
-Add onion, shallots, curry and lemon grass.
+- Melt buttery spread in a large pot over medium heat.
+Add onion, shallots, curry, and lemongrass.
 Stir to combine.
 Cook until onion is soft – about 3 to 5 minutes.

 - Add rice and stir.
 Cook for another 3 to 5 minutes until rice is hot and seems too dry.

-- Repeat process until all liquid is used up and rice is tender and creamy.
+- Repeat the process until all liquid is used up and rice is tender and creamy.